Numbers station: Atención spy case

-Recent cases
+21st century cases

 In 2001, Ana Belén Montes, a senior US Defense Intelligence Agency analyst, was arrested and charged with espionage.
 The federal prosecutors alleged that Montes was able to communicate with the Cuban Intelligence Directorate through encoded messages, with instructions being received through "encrypted shortwave transmissions from Cuba".

 In 2006, Carlos Alvarez and his wife, Elsa, were arrested and charged with espionage.
 The U.S. District Court for the Southern District of Florida stated that "defendants would receive assignments via shortwave radio transmissions".

 In June 2009, the United States similarly charged Walter Kendall Myers with conspiracy to spy for Cuba, and receiving and decoding messages broadcast from a numbers station operated by the Cuban Intelligence Directorate to further that conspiracy.
 As discovered by the FBI up to 2010, one way that Russian agents of the Illegals Program were receiving instructions was via coded messages on shortwave radio.

-It has been reported that the United States has used numbers stations to communicate encoded information to persons in other countries.
+It has been reported that the United States has used number stations to communicate encoded information to persons in other countries.
 There are also claims that State Department-operated stations, such as KKN50 and KKN44, used to broadcast similar "numbers" messages or related traffic, although these radio stations have been off the air for many years.

 North Korea revived number broadcasts in July 2016 after a hiatus of sixteen years, a move which some analysts speculated was psychological war; sixteen such broadcasts occurred in 2017, including unusually timed transmissions in April.

 Suspected use for espionage

 It has long been speculated, and was argued in one court case, that these stations operate as a simple and fool-proof method for government agencies to communicate with spies working undercover.
 According to this hypothesis, the messages must have been encrypted with a one-time pad to avoid any risk of decryption by the enemy.
-Writing in 2008, Wallace & Melton described how numbers stations could be used in this way for espionage:
+Writing in 2008, Wallace and Melton described how numbers stations could be used in this way for espionage: